nextflow-io/website/src/content/blog/2024/nf-test-in-nf-core.md

 # Adding nf-test to pipelines

 Several nf-core pipelines have begun to adopt nf-test as their testing framework.
-Among these, methylseq was the first to implement pipeline-level nf-tests as a proof-of-concept.
+Among these, [nf-core/methylseq](https://nf-co.re/methylseq/) was the first to implement pipeline-level nf-tests as a proof-of-concept.
 However, since this initial implementation, nf-core maintainers have identified that the existing nf-core pipeline template needs modifications to better support nf-test.
 These adjustments aim to enhance compatibility with nf-test across components (modules, subworkflows, workflows) and ensure that tests are included and shipped with each component.
 A more detailed blog post about these changes will be published in the future.
-Following these insights, fetchngs has been at the forefront of incorporating nf-test for testing modules, subworkflows, workflows, and at the pipeline level.
+Following these insights, [nf-core/fetchngs](https://nf-co.re/fetchngs) has been at the forefront of incorporating nf-test for testing modules, subworkflows, and at the pipeline level.
 Currently, fetchngs serves as the best-practice example for nf-test implementation within the nf-core community.
-Other pipelines actively integrating nf-test include mag, sarek, readsimulator, and rnaseq.
+Other nf-core pipelines actively integrating nf-test include [mag](https://nf-co.re/mag), [sarek](https://nf-co.re/sarek), [readsimulator](https://nf-co.re/readsimulator), and [rnaseq](https://nf-co.re/fetchngs).

 # Pipeline development with nf-test